openmobilityfoundation/mobility-data-specification/agency/README.md

 | ----- | -------- | ----------------- | ----- |
 | `vehicle_id` | UUID |  | Used for accessing vehicle operations API's |

-## remove_vehicle
+## deregister_vehicle

-The remove_vehicle API is used to deregister a vehicle from the fleet.
+The deregister_vehicle API is used to deregister a vehicle from the fleet.

 Endpoint: `/remove_vehicle`
 Method: `POST`